byo-software/ReferenceAssemblyGenerator/README.md

 #### NuGet
 First install the CLI tool globally: `dotnet tool install ReferenceAssemblyGenerator.CLI --global`.

-After that install `ReferenceAssemblyGenerator.Targets` to your project and set `<GenerateReference>` to true in your .csproj.
+After that install `ReferenceAssemblyGenerator.BuildTargets` to your project and set `<GenerateReference>` to true in your .csproj.
 You can also set `<ReferenceKeepNonPublic>`, `<ReferenceUseRet>` and `<ReferenceOutputPath>`.

 By default, `<ReferenceOutputPath>` will be equal to the output file.